BNN Bloomberg: Radio

 Concurrent with the April 30, 2018, rebranding of BNN, Bell also relaunched its Vancouver radio station CFTE (formerly a TSN Radio station) as BNN Bloomberg Radio.
 The station features audio simulcasts of BNN Bloomberg television programs, as well as other Bloomberg Radio programs.
-The station is aimed to a national audience for streaming via iHeartRadio.
+The station is aimed at a national audience for streaming via iHeartRadio.
 On February 9, 2021, Bell flipped CKOC in Hamilton to BNN Bloomberg Radio as well, after it dropped its own TSN Radio format.
-In 2023, CFTE in Vancouver was closed and Hamilton's CKOC was sold, pending CRTC approval.
+In 2023, CFTE in Vancouver was closed, and Hamilton's CKOC was sold, pending CRTC approval.
 The BNN Bloomberg Radio feed will continue to run until the sale of CKOC is completed.
-On June 26, 2024, the CRTC approved the sale of CKOC and the BNN Bloomberg Radio feed officially ended on August 19, 2024.
+On June 26, 2024, the CRTC approved the sale of CKOC, and the BNN Bloomberg Radio feed officially ended on August 19, 2024.